Bhavyateja04/campus-platform/campus-platform/docs/Info.md

 - Inappropriate images
 - Offensive language

-If a post is reported by **more than five users**, it will automatically be removed.
+If a post is reported by **more than 60 percent of total users**, it will automatically be removed.

----

-# Student Discussion Spaces

-The application includes **discussion spaces** where students can share ideas and communicate.

-Discussion areas are organized into categories.

-### Example Categories

-- Programming
-- Placements
-- Internships
-- Study Materials
-- Hackathons
-- Events
-- Clubs
-- General Discussion

-Students can join categories and participate in discussions.

-Students can:

-- Ask questions
-- Share knowledge
-- Post resources
-- Discuss ideas

-This creates a **collaborative learning environment within the university.**

----

 # Technology Stack